oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

   contexts: dev
 ```

-Stop your Spring Boot backend and run `rm -r target/h2db` to clear out your database.
+Stop your Spring Boot backend and run `rm -r target/h2db` to clear out your database (or just delete the `target/h2db` directory).
 Restart your backend.

 Now you should be able to upload photos and see the results in a nice grid at the top of the list.